Skip to main content

 Extending dates and time limits

-If you want to extend or modify when a specific student can start, work on, or submit an assignment, check out Extending assignment release dates, due dates, late due dates, and time limits.
+If you want to extend or modify when a specific student can start, work on, or submit an assignment, view the guidance for Extending assignment release dates, due dates, late due dates, and time limits.

-Does your assignment have anonymous grading enabled?
-Adding an individual extension could impair the anonymity of the student if there are only a few students with extensions, so we recommend only extending when it's absolutely necessary.
+If your assignment has anonymous grading enabled, adding an individual extension could compromise the student's anonymity if there are only a few students with extensions.
+We recommend extending only when absolutely necessary.

 Displaying answers immediately

 By default, students won’t see their feedback and scores until you click the Publish Grades button.
-For formative assessments in which you'd like students to see their results and feedback for auto-graded questions immediately (e.g., for multiple-choice, select all, or short-answer/fill-in-the-blank questions) you should click Publish Grades from the Review Grades page before you release the assignment to students.
-Here's how to do that.
+For formative assessments where you want students to see their results and feedback for auto-graded questions immediately (e.g., multiple-choice, select all, or short-answer/fill-in-the-blank questions), click Publish Grades from the Review Grades page before releasing the assignment to students.

-Incorrect answers: If a student answers incorrectly, they will only see that their answer was incorrect.
+• Incorrect answers: If a student answers incorrectly, they will only see that their answer was incorrect.
 They will not see the correct answers unless you opt to display answers after the due date.
-However, students can resubmit and update answers until the due date passes or the time limit expiration.

 student view online assignment incorrect answer